Meithal/ccson/README.md

 ## Minimal footprint
 Written in ANSI C (tests and stringifier are in C99).
 Compiles by default into a shared library (DLL, .so).
-Can be used header only without any dependency (even stdlib).
+Can be used header only without any dependencies (even stdlib).

 ## Reentrant